Physical Development For Early Adulthood

 Nutrition: Fueling Your Physical Prime

-Maintaining a balanced and nutritious diet is paramount during early adulthood.
+Maintaining a balanced and nutritious diet is critical during early adulthood.
 Nutrient needs shift slightly compared to adolescence, with an increased focus on supporting energy levels, muscle growth and repair, and overall bodily functions:

 Understanding your individual caloric needs based on your activity level and metabolism is important for maintaining a healthy weight and fueling your physical performance.